Conveuropean logo

 Zakhyntos Greece

 The only time I have been in Greece was when I visited the island of Zakhyntos.
 I flew there with a charter flight organized by a travel agency in Dublin and I didn't particularly like the place, but my initial impression changed when I visited this unique shipwreck beach.
-It's very particular place because this short strip of beach is surrounded by high sheer limestone cliffs so it's only accessible by boat.
-The white sand is beautiful and the hue of the blue water is almost surreal.
-If you get the chance to visit this Island this is a place I would definitively recommend.
+It's a very particular place because this short strip of beach is surrounded by high sheer limestone cliffs, so it's only accessible by boat.
+The white sand is beautiful, and the hue of the blue water is almost surreal.
+If you get the chance to visit this island, it is a place I would definitively recommend.

 London Eye, kind of